exvertus/thomasflanigan/content/pages/tech.md

 ### Development, Automation, Cloud, and Security

-With over a decade in tech, I've transitioned from app development, through SDLC automation and cloud infrastructure, to app security.
-My forte is mentoring and building automated solutions, ensuring agile teams are equipped for success.
-With a keen focus on addressing technical debt and a track record in leading pivotal, transformative projects, I am passionate about both doing and teaching, aiming to enhance both software security and efficiency.
+In my tech journey spanning over a decade, I've evolved from app development, through the intricacies of SDLC automation and cloud engineering, to the challenges of app security.
+What sets me apart is not just my aptitude for developing automated solutions, but my commitment to mentoring the next wave of tech professionals.
+Having spearheaded pivotal projects with a keen eye on eradicating technical debt, I'm drawn to the symbiotic relationship between enhancing software security and optimizing development.

 [Contact me](mailto:employers@thomasflanigan.com) for an up-to-date resume.